emmprokak/Qt-Citation-Program/README.md

 -Download the zip folder from releases.

 -Run "Qt Citation Program.exe" from inside the folder.
-### Window defender will not allow you to run the exe since it's an unsigned exe you got from the internet.
+### Window defender will NOT allow you to run the exe since it's an unsigned executable you got from the internet.
 ### After the "don't run" window appears, you will be able to unblock the application by going to the properties of "Qt Citation Program.exe" and checking the unblock checkbox.
 Don't forget to press apply before closing the properties window.